espressif/esp-idf/docs/en/api-reference/peripherals/adc.rst

 Minimizing Noise
 ----------------

-The ESP32 ADC can be sensitive to noise leading to large discrepancies in ADC readings.
+The {IDF_TARGET_NAME} ADC can be sensitive to noise leading to large discrepancies in ADC readings.
 To minimize noise, users may connect a 0.1uF capacitor to the ADC input pad in use.
 Multisampling may also be used to further mitigate the effects of noise.

 .. figure:: ../../../_static/adc-noise-graph.jpg
     :align: center
     :alt: ADC noise mitigation

     Graph illustrating noise mitigation using capacitor and multisampling of 64 samples.

 ADC Calibration
 ---------------

 The :component_file:`esp_adc_cal/include/esp_adc_cal.h` API provides functions to correct for differences in measured voltages caused by variation of ADC reference voltages (Vref) between chips.
-Per design the ADC reference voltage is 1100mV, however the true reference voltage can range from 1000mV to 1200mV amongst different ESP32s.
+Per design the ADC reference voltage is 1100mV, however the true reference voltage can range from 1000mV to 1200mV amongst different {IDF_TARGET_NAME}s.

 .. figure:: ../../../_static/adc-vref-graph.jpg
     :align: center
     :alt: ADC reference voltage comparison

     Graph illustrating effect of differing reference voltages on the ADC voltage curve.

 Correcting ADC readings using this API involves characterizing one of the ADCs at a given attenuation to obtain a characteristics curve (ADC-Voltage curve) that takes into account the difference in ADC reference voltage.
 The characteristics curve is in the form of ``y = coeff_a * x + coeff_b`` and is used to convert ADC readings to voltages in mV.
 Calculation of the characteristics curve is based on calibration values which can be stored in eFuse or provided by the user.